warpfork/go-fsx/README.md

 - `fsx` provides the ability to create directories
 - `fsx` provides the ability to delete files and directories
 - `fsx` provides features for reading symlinks, and creating them (WIP)

+Everything is done with the intention of feeling normal, and being a smooth extension of what we already know:

 - `fsx` does everything it does in the functional idiom already used in `io/fs`, so it feels "natural" -- `fsx` has just got _more_ of it.
 - `fsx` still uses `fs.FileInfo`, `fs.FileMode`, and `fs.File` -- no changes there.
 - All of the `fsx` functions take an `fs.FS`, and do feature detection internally -- so you can keep using `fs.FS` in code that's already passing that interface around!